 3-D Pet Products Premium Cardinal Food Likes

 As I peruse the new offerings at Walmart, I notice it’s not hard to spend a LOT of money getting great food for your back yard friends.
 However, it’s also very important to know exactly who you’re trying to feed with it.
-Getting a ten plus dollar bag of Nut and Berry or Fruit and Berry is ok if you’re planning on going after woodpeckers primarily.
+Getting a ten plus dollar bag of Nut and Berry or Nut and Berry is ok if you’re planning on going after woodpeckers primarily.
 However, if you’re going for a wider audience, it might be smarter to start with a plain sunflower seed and see what bites, so to speak.
 Then, you can refine your feeding by offering more of the nut and berry type stuff in their own feeders.

 What I liked about this seed blend was that it retailed for well under ten dollars, had sunflower, safflower and peanuts in it and got the cardinals‘ attention almost immediately.

 I’ve been feeding with a Brome Bird Care 1057 Squirrel Buster Standard Feeder because I have so much trouble with squirrels.
 The seed ports allow for the cardinals and other birds to perch on them and feed.
 The food moves smoothly into the ports as they remove it.
 I’ll be reviewing this feeder in a future post so keep your eyes peeled!

 The problem with this seed blend is it includes raisins and dried cherries that clog the delivery system.
 This creates a situation where there’s all kinds of seed in the feeder but it can’t move down into the ports.

 Here’s my beef: I’ve never actually seen a cardinal eat a raisin or a cherry, EVER!
 In my thirteen plus years of feeding, I’ve only witnessed my cardinals going after sunflower, safflower, peanuts (preferably hulled peanut halves or pieces) and the occasional suet pieces that have fallen off my upside down suet feeder.